 In a DOE Grievance Process, and any time the Respondent is a student, the Title IX Officer will inform the parties of their right to contest or not accept the investigator's preliminary determination and have a hearing to determine whether this Policy was violated.
 If they do, the next stage of the DOE Grievance Process or Formal Investigation is a hearing.
-(See Appendix E: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for Non-DOE-Covered Conduct, Interim Appendix F: Sexual Violence and Sexual

-Harassment Student Investigation and Adjudication Framework for DOE-Covered Conduct; Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Senate and Non-Senate Faculty, and Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Staff and Non-Faculty Academic Personnel.)
+(See Appendix E: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for Non-DOE-Covered Conduct, Interim Appendix F: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for DOE-Covered Conduct; Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Sexual Violence and Adjudication Framework for Sexual Violence and Adjudication Framework for Staff and Non-Faculty Academic Personnel.)